trp86/BigData/spark/python/app-nyc-taxi-analyzer/README.rst

   snowfall	          double
   snowdepth		        double
   ==================  ==========
-- **Column or Value Compare**:Few columns are usually present which have certain limit of ceiling value.
+- **Column or Value Compare** : Few columns are usually present which have certain limit of ceiling value.
 If the values of these columns exceed than ceiling value then the records are rejected.
 For trip data below checks are done.
          - pickup_datetime < dropoff_datetime
          - trip_distance <= 100